raspberrypilearning/cd-beginner-html-css-sushi/en/step_5.md

   _Important:_ The value you type for an **attribute** must have quotation marks around it!

---- challenge ---
+### Challenge!
-Find the `alt` **attribute** and change the text in it to a short description of your picture.
+- Find the `alt` **attribute** and change the text in it to a short description of your picture.

---- /challenge ---

-- Click Save to save your work!
+- Remember to click the "Save" button to save your work before moving on!